jasonfharris/banksync/README.md

 This would checkout / update the repos given in the syncfile to the states given in the syncfile (but the path to each repo in the bank will be prefixed by the value of the `--cwd` option `../other/dir`).

-#### bank createSyncPoint <opts>
+#### bank recordRepos <opts>

-`createSyncPoint` is used to transcribe the current state of the repos into the syncfile.
+`recordRepos` is used to transcribe the current state of the repos into the syncfile.
 Eg:

 ```
-bank createSyncPoint --syncfile syncfile.wl
+bank recordRepos --syncfile syncfile.wl
 ```

 This would alter the contents of the syncfile and change the revisions stored in the syncfile.wl to match the current revisions of the referenced repositories.

-#### bank generateSyncFile <opts>
+#### bank createSyncfile <opts>

-`generateSyncFile` is used to generate an initial syncfile.
+`createSyncfile` is used to generate an initial syncfile.
 Eg:

 ```
-bank generateSyncFile --syncfile syncfile.wl repo1 repo2 ... repoN --cwd some/dir
+bank createSyncfile --syncfile syncfile.wl repo1 repo2 ... repoN --cwd some/dir
 ```

 This would generate or overwrite the syncfile.wl to contain sync points for the current states of `repo1`, `repo2`, ... `repoN`

 #### bank bisect <opts>

-You can use `bank bisect` on the SyncRepo to step through historic configurations looking for a configuration which produces some change (typically searching for a regression.)
-Eg if we have a configuration file in the syncRepo the following might be a typical bisect session
+You can use `bank bisect` on the syncrepo to step through historic configurations looking for a configuration which produces some change.
+(Typically we are searching for a regression.)
+Eg if we have a configuration file in the syncrepo the following might be a typical bisect session:

-    cd syncRepo
+    cd SomeSyncRepo
     bank bisect start
     bank bisect good 12e4f5
     bank bisect bad master